mattweirick/mattweirick.github.io/_publications/22-12-01-workload.md

 title: "What’s in a Workload?
 Affect, Burnout, and Complicating Capacity in Academic Librarians"
 collection: publications
 permalink: /publication/22-12-01-workload
-excerpt: 'To better consider affective and emotional labor, we explore these concepts and their application in library literature, and we discuss the ways that burnout is gendered and raced.
-We consider existing literature on burnout in academic libraries, assessment of burnout among academic librarians, and proposed solutions for burnout.
-We present several recommendations for approaching affect, burnout, and complicating capacity in order to more holistically understand and combat burnout.'
+excerpt: 'We present several recommendations for approaching affect, burnout, and complicating capacity in order to more holistically understand and combat burnout.'
 date: 22-12-01
 venue: 'Academic Librarian Burnout: Causes and Responses'
 paperurlopen: 'https://escholarship.org/uc/item/6w86w41v'